Solicitation: NSF 19-506 - two submission opportunities.

 PFI-RP proposals should focus on applied research and commercialization projects that specifically depend on highly collaborative partnerships between academic researchers and industrial partners.
 The proposed project should further scientific and engineering foundational outcomes to enable breakthrough technologies with the potential to address critical industrial and societal needs.

-General guidance for preparation of letters of intent to the Research Office: email to firstname.lastname@example.org
+General guidance for the preparation of letters of intent to the Research Office: email to firstname.lastname@example.org